Tom Horne: Winn-Horne investigation

-In 2012, after an FBI investigation that was concluded in September, 2012, Maricopa County Attorney Bill Montgomery concluded that Horne coordinated with an independent expenditure committee run by Kathleen Winn during his 2010 general election campaign for attorney general, thus violating campaign finance laws.
+In 2012, after an FBI investigation that was concluded in September, 2012, Maricopa County Attorney Bill Montgomery concluded that Horne had coordinated with an independent expenditure committee run by Kathleen Winn during his 2010 general election campaign for attorney general, thus violating campaign finance laws.

-In 2013, Tom Horne and his wife sued the Arizona Public Integrity Alliance and three of its directors, in Maricopa County Court.
-Horne claims in court that a conservative group defamed him on TV, Facebook, and a website, falsely claiming that the FBI was still investigating him for campaign violations.
+In 2013, Horne and his wife sued the Arizona Public Integrity Alliance and three of its directors, in Maricopa County Court.
+Horne claims in court that a conservative group had defamed him on TV, Facebook, and a website, falsely claiming that the FBI was still investigating him for campaign violations.
 The Hornes claimed the defendants made the statements to "intentionally to deceive the public as part of a strategy to illegitimately undermine Mr. Horne's public standing before the 2014 election where Mr. Horne will be campaigning to be re-elected as the Arizona attorney general."

-In April 2014, an administrative law judge concluded that the prosecution in the case "failed to establish by a preponderance of the evidence" that Horne illegally coordinated with the independent expenditure committee and recommended that the case be dropped.
+In April 2014, an administrative law judge concluded that the prosecution in the case "failed to establish by a preponderance of the evidence" that Horne illegally coordinated with the independent expenditure committee, and recommended that the case be dropped.

-In May 2014, Yavapai County Attorney Sheila Polk, to whom that matter had been referred, rejected the administrative judge's recommendation and issued a final administrative decision ordering Horne and Winn to reimburse campaign donors $400,000.
+In May 2014, Yavapai County Attorney Sheila Polk, to whom that matter had been referred, rejected the administrative judge's recommendation, and issued a final administrative decision ordering Horne and Winn to reimburse campaign donors $400,000.
 Horne and Winn appealed to the Maricopa County Superior Court, which upheld Polk's decision.
 In May 2017, however, the Arizona Supreme Court voided the lower-court decisions, agreeing with Horne and Winn that they were denied due process because Polk was involved in the prosecution's strategy and case preparation.
 The case was sent back to the Attorney General's Office for a final administrative decision.

-The state AG's office referred the case to Cochise County Attorney Brian McIntyre for a final administrative decision, and in July 2017, McIntyre issued a report clearing Horne of wrongdoing.
-McIntyre wrote that "Both sides to this dispute present equally plausible explanations as to what did or did not occur" during communications between Horne and Winn, and wrote "The record, unfortunately, supports a conclusion that the investigation being conducted was not a search for the truth, but rather, only intended to shore up conclusions already drawn."
-After the decision, Horne's attorney said that "Justice has finally prevailed" for Horne, and described Polk as "an overzealous prosecutor who chose to act as 'judge, jury and executioner.'"
+The state attorney general's office referred the case to Cochise County Attorney Brian McIntyre for a final administrative decision, and in July 2017, McIntyre issued a report clearing Horne of wrongdoing.
+McIntyre wrote that "Both sides to this dispute present equally plausible explanations as to what did or did not occur" during communications between Horne and Winn, and wrote, "The record, unfortunately, supports a conclusion that the investigation being conducted was not a search for the truth, but rather, only intended to shore up conclusions already drawn."
+After the decision, Horne's attorney said that "Justice ha[d] finally prevailed" for Horne, and described Polk as "an overzealous prosecutor who chose to act as 'judge, jury and executioner.'"